ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 The worst things about the Uffizi are the crowds and the authorities' lamentable habit of closing rooms with excuses such as 'staff shortages'.
 However, you cannot possibly visit Florence for the first time without seeing the Uffizi, and the quality of its art makes up for the inconveniences.
 Allow yourself plenty of time to view your favourites, to wait until tour parties move on and to absorb the paintings at your leisure.

-A full-price entrance ticket is €6.50, and the museum's booking fee is €3 per person.
 If a special exhibition is being mounted you may have to pay extra (regardless of whether you want to see the exhibition or not).
-The Uffizi is part of the Polo Museale Fiorentino, the town's group of state museums, and offers free entry to European Union citizens under 18 and over 65 years of age, and reductions for those aged 18-25.
+The Uffizi is part of the Polo Museale Fiorentino, the town’s group of state museums, and offers free entry to European Union citizens under 18, and reductions for those aged 18-25.
 Booking fees still apply.

 The Uffizi is closed on Mondays, and on the 1st January, 1st May and 25th December.
 The opening times are 8.15am - 6.50pm.